 Aren't Some Of The Songs Too Fast/Slow?

 Yes, but here is an important note about DJ's who play shag music.
 Unlike other dances where songs are played exactly as they are recorded, shag DJ's vary the speed or tempo of the music with specially designed equipment.
 The songs are sped up or slowed down to get them into the right range of beats per minute.

 The list changes day to day, and week to week.
 There are several radios stations, music vendors, and others who maintain listings... all different and all subject to individual opinion.
 Still, it is possible to get an idea of some of the more popular songs at any given time.

 Some "shag" music can be purchased most anywhere you can buy any other type of music, since it comes from the various types.
 Just take your list to the local music vendor.
 But, so many of the songs are hard to locate or find, that a dedicated shag music vendor is your best option.
 There are a few local that are excellent.
 There are also a few in the North Myrtle Beach area that are also very good.
 All of these vendors will take your order via phone or Internet, and ship items to you.
 We will have various music vendors listed here very soon.
 Please check back later.

-We will soon have links to radio station web sites that play shag music over the Internet
+We have links to radio station web sites that play shag music over the Internet on our LINKS page.